-Maintaining healthy teeth and gums does more than just protect your teeth from needing dental care – did you know that there is a connection between your oral health and cardiovascular disease?
+Maintaining healthy teeth and gums does more than just protect your teeth from needing dental care – did you know there is a connection between your oral health and cardiovascular disease?
 Heart disease can have many causes, and gum disease is one of the well-established risk factors for deadly conditions such as heart attacks, strokes, and other cardiovascular problems.
-Dr. Ryan Lepore, dentist in Dunedin, FL, explains this link and the effective gum disease treatments available to help reduce your risk.
+Drs.
+Ryan Lepore and Erin Dougherty, dentists at Lepore Comprehensive Dentistry in Dunedin, Florida, can explain this link and the effective gum disease treatments available to help reduce your risk.

-The connection between gum disease and cardiovascular disease has been the focus of extensive research in the last few decades.
+The connection between gum disease and cardiovascular disease has been the focus of extensive research in recent decades.
 Studies have shown that:

 - Heart disease is the number one killer in the United States, leading to the death of more people each year than cancer